CyVerse-learning-materials/container_camp_workshop_2019/breakout/nvidia-docker.rst

 Background
 ~~~~~~~~~~

 NVIDIA is one of the leading makers of graphic processing units (GPU).
 GPU were established as a means of handling graphics processing operations for video cards, but have been greatly expanded for use in generalized computing applications.
-GPU are used for various applications in Machine Learning, image processing, and
+GPU are used for various applications in Machine Learning, image processing, and matrix-based linear algebras.

 NVIDIA Docker
 ~~~~~~~~~~~~~